 Every Wednesday, Thursday, and Saturday on Springfield’s east side, you can witness the compassionate and giving face of Christ.
 That’s when volunteers with the St. Martin de Porres Center hand out food and clothing to dozens of individuals and families in need.

-Student demand for Illinois’ tax credit scholarship is at an all-time high.
-This school year, 377 students in the Diocese of Springfield in Illinois received scholarships valued at $1,073,290.31 thanks to generous donations to Illinois’ tax credit scholarship program.
-When you learn, however, that 1,326 students in our diocese applied, it’s clear the demand is far exceeding the supply.
+Student demand for Illinois’ tax credit scholarships is at an all-time high.
+This school year, 481 students in 30 schools across the Diocese of Springfield in Illinois received a scholarship to attend Catholic school thanks to $1,485,527 in generous donations.